mdipierro/canvas/README.md

 imshow data is a square  2D array of numbers.

-They can be piped as follow:
+They can also be piped as:

     >>> Canvas(...).hist(...).hist(...).plot(...).save(...)

-Plots will be superimposed.
+The names of the methods of the canvas objects are the same as the methods of the corresponding matplotlib axis object.

 ## Arguments